 What is the Weather like in Theodore Roosevelt NP

-North Dakota can see some extremes with weather and that is for sure noticeable in the National Park as well.
+North Dakota experiences some extreme weather, and that is definitely noticeable in the National Park as well.

-Winters can be very cold with some heavy snowfalls.
+Winters can be frigid with some heavy snowfalls.
 You can find temperatures below -10F in peak winter.
 The summers can have extreme heat as well.
-At times I was recommended to not hike on a specific date because of the high heat.
-You can certainly see temperatures above 100 in peak summer months
+Sometimes, I was advised not to hike on a specific date because of the high heat.
+You can certainly see temperatures above 100 in peak summer months.

-Mid May to October tends to be the peak times and best weather times overall to visit.
-Spring can be unpredictable with weather with late snowfalls and even potential for tornados in the area.
+Mid-May to October are the peak times and best weather times for visiting.
+Spring can be unpredictable with weather, with late snowfalls and even the potential for tornados.

 Places to Visit in Theodore Roosevelt National Park